 Now make a copy of the folder and rename it, here for e.g., it is renamed as “wordpress1”.

-Making a multiple copy of WordPress and renaming will save your time for downloading the WordPress again (In case if you need the download file again)..
+Making a multiple copies of WordPress and renaming will save your time for downloading the WordPress again (In case if you need the download file again)..

 Step #6 Open Your Browser Window